Ketogenic Therapy Pilot Study Results

 Study Design

 The subjects in our study who met the completion criteria, spent four weeks transitioning into a ketogenic food plan and spent 20 weeks adhering to that food plan.
-Their individual macro ratios ranged from a low as .75:1 to 2:1.
+Their individual macro ratios ranged from as low as .75:1 to 2:1.
 Each day they tracked what they ate, their ketone and glucose levels as well as details on their symptom severity.
 Each month they completed assessments evaluating the presence of depressive symptoms, manic symptoms, aggressive symptoms, sleep disruptions, and obsessive compulsive symptoms.

-The subjects in our study who met the completion criteria, spent four weeks transitioning into a ketogenic food plan and spent 20 weeks adhering to that food plan.
-Their individual macro ratios ranged from a low as .75:1 to 2:1.
-Each day they tracked what they ate, their ketone and glucose levels as well as details on their symptom severity.
-Each month they completed assessments evaluating the presence of depressive symptoms, manic symptoms, aggressive symptoms, sleep disruptions, and obsessive compulsive symptoms.
 With them we created a virtual community, moderated by professionals, but providing a space for peer-to-peer support.
 We also provided ongoing weekly group virtual face-to-face sessions with psychoeducation about ketogenic therapy and group support.
 It was in this context that we carried out our study.

 Results